- About Us

 Today's modern anesthetic monitors have made surgery much safer than in the past.
 Here at Oakley Veterinary Medical Center, we perform a physical exam on your pet before administering anesthetics, to ensure that a fever or other illness won't be a problem.
 We also adjust the amount and type of anesthetic used depending on the health of your pet.

 Pre-anesthetic blood testing is important in reducing the risk of anesthesia.
-Every pet needs blood testing before surgery to ensure that the liver and kidneys can handle the anesthetic.
+Every dog or cat needs blood testing before surgery to ensure that the liver and kidneys can handle the anesthetic.
 Even apparently healthy animals can have serious organ system problems that cannot be detected without blood testing.
 If there is a problem, it is much better to find it before it causes anesthetic or surgical complications.
-Healthy animals and even animals that have minor organ dysfunction will handle the anesthetic better if they receive IV fluids during surgery.
 If serious problems are detected, surgery can be postponed until the problem is corrected.
+Anesthesia does not come without risk, however we work case by case to ensure the best option for each and every pet that comes through our door.

 We no longer recommend a long, overnight fast prior to surgery.
 If your pet is used to having a meal in the morning, we recommend feeding half of their normal breakfast.
 Water can be left down for the pet at all times.